 Why it works: Two of the fatty acids that coconut oil contains are capris acid and lauric acid, both of these have anti-bacterial and anti-viral properties that will help to keep your horse’s immune system healthy.

 Covering an open wound with coconut oil will act as a barrier against infection but will also help to minimize proud flesh.
 This is where the new connective tissue and blood vessels have grown over the wound and can have the appearance of a pink cauliflower.

-Why it works: Coconut oil has a high concentration of a fatty acid known as monolaurin, this is known for its natural antimicrobial benefits.
+Why it works: Coconut oil has a high concentration of a fatty acid known as monolaurin, which is known for its natural antimicrobial benefits.